VarunPadha/Best-AutoML-APP/README.md

 # Best-AutoML-APP

-#warning:
+# warning:
-*Streamlit used in this project- 1.17.0 only works on Python 3.8 or lower
+* Streamlit used in this project- 1.17.0 only works on Python 3.8 or lower

-*create a conda environment of python 3.8and then run the project
+* create a conda environment of python 3.8and then run the project

-*if you want the same theme as mine then add the .streamlit folder to the project folder
+* If you want the same theme as mine then add the .streamlit folder to the project folder

-*D-Tale profiling dosent work with current version of streamlit(both demanda different versions of scipy)
+* D-Tale profiling dosent work with current version of streamlit(both demanda different versions of scipy)